- Kitchen Financing

 Determine the look you want to achieve

-Whether it is Traditional or Contemporary or something in between, Kitchen, Bath & Lifestyle Inspirations at Curtis Lumber has more than enough style and color choices to please even the most discerning tastes.
+Whether it is Traditional or Contemporary or something in between, the Kitchen Department at Curtis Lumber has more than enough style and color choices to please even the most discerning tastes.
 With almost limitless options for your kitchen project, it is important to narrow in on the looks, functions, and layouts that appeal to you.
 A great way to do this is to cut out kitchen pictures from magazines and brochures and visit kitchen websites to view their photo galleries.
-Even if a picture isn’t your ideal design, but contains a look or design feature that you like—you should save it to share with your designer.
+Even if a picture isn’t your ideal design but contains a look or design feature that you like—you should save it to share with your designer.

 Determine your budget

-The designers at Kitchen, Bath & Lifestyle Inspirations can help you with this process.
+The designers at Curtis Lumber can help you with this process.
 Be honest with them about your budget expectations.
-Cabinets, appliances and floor coverings come in a variety of price ranges.
+Cabinets, appliances, and floor coverings come in a variety of price ranges.
 Any kitchen or bath design can be quoted at various price ranges.
 Some changes may be required, but the basic design can usually be achieved.

 Do some research on your own to help complete the total budget picture.
-Price appliances, lighting and flooring, ask friends who have remodeled about the costs and read magazines to help you mentally prepare a budget that is realistic.
+Price appliances, lighting, and flooring and ask friends who have remodeled about the costs they encountered.
+You can also read magazines to help you mentally prepare a budget that is realistic.

 Determine fixtures and appliances

 Appliance selection plays a key role in the overall design and look of your new kitchen.
 Determine what type of appliances you want in your kitchen.
 Commercial cooktops, professional-grade refrigerators, and dishwashers all will impact your design.
 The styles and varieties of appliances have grown tremendously in recent years and have become showpieces in kitchen design.
 Shop your local appliance stores to narrow down your selection.